arkalim/obsidian-vault/100 Notes/101 AWS Solutions Architect Associate/Simple Storage Service (S3).md

 ## Storage Classes
 - Data can be transitioned between storage classes manually or automatically using lifecycle rules
+- Data can be put directly into any storage class
 - **Standard**
 	- **99.99% availability**
 	- Most expensive